مركز مُـصَـان لذوي الإحتياجات الخاصة

 c.1.)
 Art activities:

 24 hours per week, with group activities with children.
-The children benefit very much from this activity which helps the psychologist to be more efficacies.
+The children benefit greatly from this activity, which helps the psychologist be more efficacious.

 c.2.)
 Recreational and Theatres activities:

-20 hours per week – a variety of diversional and recreational theatres activities.
+20 hours per week – a variety of diversional and recreational theatre activities.

 Physical Resources (Facilities, primary equipment, services, others):

-Mosan Center and premises extend over a 3,520 sq. meters built on a land donated in 2001 by Borj AL Chamali Municipality.
+Mosan Center and premises extend over 3,520 sq. meters built on land donated in 2001 by Borj AL Chamali Municipality.

-Mosan Center’s main building comprises four-story educational facility provides ample room and space for its students and associated activities and services.
-The building’s space distribution makes best possible use of the donated land space; it includes:
+Mosan Center’s main building comprises a four-story educational facility that provides ample room and space for its students and associated activities and services.
+The building’s space distribution makes the best possible use of the donated land space; it includes:

-Basement Level that includes a winter play ground the carpentry, sewing workshops, Laundry and a 152- Amphitheater Seats.
+Basement Level that includes a winter playground carpentry, sewing workshops, Laundry, and 152- Amphitheater Seats.

-First and Floor Levels that include Classrooms, and rehab-therapy rooms and a .
+First and Floor Levels that include Classrooms, rehab-therapy rooms, and a.

-Second Floor Levels that include Classrooms, and hosts accommodation space for live-in students.
+Second Floor Levels include Classrooms and host accommodation space for live-in students.

-In addition to the above, recently a 600 m2 recreation area added to the old basement and a newly constructed 340 sq. meters lunch hall and kitchen added next to the main building.
+In addition to the above, recently a 600 m2 recreation area was added to the old basement, and a newly constructed 340 sq. meters lunch hall and kitchen were added next to the main building.